 Meet Conrad

-As a child, Conrad harvested tomatoes, squash, corn, and potatoes and packed them into bags with his mom.
+Before 7:00 AM Conrad harvested tomatoes, squash, corn, and potatoes and packed them into bags with his mom.
 Together, they drove door to door delivering the produce to elderly neighbors who couldn’t make it to the store.
 These simple acts of service became defining moments in Conrad’s life.
 They taught him that dignity means helping your community thrive, and that no one should be left behind.

 Those early experiences shaped his belief that leadership starts with empathy, and progress is measured in how well we take care of each other.